- Home

 Alternative therapies

 Alternative therapies are commonly defined as treatments used instead of conventional medicine.
 Many alternative therapies have not been scientifically tested, so there is no proof they stop cancer growing or spreading.
-Others have been tested and shown not to be effective.
+Others have been tested and shown not to work.

 When cancer has spread and treatment options are limited, some people consider alternative therapies.
-Friends and family may also tell you about alternative treatments.
+Friends and family may also suggest that you try alternative treatments.
 While side effects of alternative therapies are not always known, some can be harmful – for example, taking high-dose vitamins can have side effects, and eliminating food groups could mean that your diet no longer provides all the nutrients you need.
-Some alternative therapies may also be expensive and could affect management of your symptoms.
+Some alternative therapies may be expensive, and they could affect management of your symptoms.

 Be suspicious if any treatment: